 The database from Magento to WooCommerce can be transferred manually, but it is appropriate only for the owners of small stores.
 To illustrate it, firstly all the Magento store data should be exported as CSV files.
 When done, go to WooCommerce → Products -> Import.
 There, you’ll see a built-in product CSV importer.
 Click Choose File, select the CSV file that you want to import and click Continue button.
 When done, select Run the Importer and wait until the process is finished.
 Repeat these steps for the rest of your CSV files.

 And the 3rd way is to perform the migration with the help of the automated tools (like Cart2Cart).
 Cart2Cart is an automated migration service that has been designed to make shopping cart replatforming in a fully automated manner.
-The service has all the functionality required to perform the database transfer from Magento to WooCommerce without intensive hands-on.
+The service has all the functionality required to transfer the database from Magento to WooCommerce without intensive hands-on.

 Download the Cart2Cart: Magento to WooCommerce Migration plugin to ease the replatforming process.